vasilisgeorgiadis/spikesift/docs/source/overview.rst

 Why Use SpikeSift?
 ------------------

-SpikeSift is designed for speed, robustness, and flexibility:
+SpikeSift is built for speed, robustness, and clean integration into any workflow:

-- **Extremely fast** --- processes thousands of channels in real time
+- **Extremely fast** --- sorts thousands of channels in real time on a single CPU core
-- **Resilient to drift** --- handles both slow drift and sudden shifts
+- **Drift-resilient** --- handles both gradual and abrupt electrode drift
+- **Clean and non-intrusive** --- no data copying, no file modifications, no clutter
-- **Modular** --- sort in parallel, split/merge segments, track transients
+- **Modular** --- sort in parallel, split or merge segments, track transients
-- **Easy to use** --- most datasets work out of the box
+- **Drop-in ready** --- works out of the box on most datasets
-- **Progressive-compatible** --- supports merging results across sessions or files
+- **Session-aware** --- merge across files, append sessions, or sort progressively
-- **Accurate on short recordings** --- retains spike sorting quality even when data is limited
+- **Reliable on short recordings** --- maintains accuracy even with limited data

-These features make it ideal for real-time analysis, high-throughput pipelines, and exploratory sorting across large datasets.
+These features make SpikeSift ideal for real-time pipelines, high-throughput labs, and large-scale sorting tasks --- even on resource-constrained systems.

 What the Documentation Covers
 -----------------------------